 Excess tubing must be either shortened at the job site (recovering the holding charge, purging with nitrogen when brazing and evacuating to 50 microns) or coiled up inside the building.
+Coil must be in a downward spiral.

 Installations with greater than 20 feet of vertical lift between ice machine and the compressor require a suction line trap.
 The suction line requires careful handling and large radius bends to prevent kinking.